nf-core/metapep/docs/output.md

 * `figures/`
     * `entity_binding_ratios/`
-        * `entity_binding_ratios.allele_*.tsv`: Contains condition_name, binding_rate and entity_weight.
+        * `entity_binding_ratios.allele_*.tsv`: Plots the entity binding ratios per allele.
+Contains condition_name, binding_rate and entity_weight.
 The binding rate is calculated per entity as number of binders divided by total number of peptides.
 Multiple occurences of peptides within one protein are not counted.
     * `entity_binding_ratios.*.pdf`: box plot showing the binding ratios per condition and entity.
     * `entity_binding_ratios.with_points.*.pdf`: box plot showing the binding ratios per condition and entity.
 Each point corresponds to one entity (contig or taxon, depending on input type).
     * `prediction_scores/`